-At St Columban's College, students may engage in Vocational Education and Training in the Senior Phase of learning.
+At St Columban's College, students have the opportunity to engage in Vocational Education and Training in the Senior Phase of learning.
 VET refers to education and training that focusses on developing knowledge and skills required for specific industries.
-VET qualifications also focuses on the development of transferrable skills that will assist students to develop the job ready characteristics needed to participate fully in the workforce.
-VET in schools allows students to remain at school while completing vocational training.
+VET qualifications also focus on the development of transferrable skills that will assist you to develop the job ready characteristics you will need to participate fully in the future workforce.
+VET in schools allows students to remain at school while completing nationally recognised training qualifications.